Test created by Sarasota doctor could help triage COVID-19 patients, alleviate testing burden

 Unfortunately, that's the problem.
 FDA approval requires something that looks at a specific virus.
 This test can tell you if you have a virus, but it won't detect COVID-19.

-"If you don't have a test that's very specific, either an antibody, an antigen or the swab for RNA for that virus, it doesn't fall under the EUA,” said Sambursky.
+"If you don't have a test that's very specific, either an antibody, an antigen or the swab for RNA for that virus, it doesn't fall under the EUA,” Sambursky said.

 EUA stands for Emergency Use Authorization, which allows the FDA to approve drugs or products faster during a public health emergency.

-"I've had many sleepless nights waiting for, you know, an opportunity to make a difference at home,” Sambursky said.
+"We're sitting on something that could have a profound impact on helping people," Sambursky said.
+"I've had many sleepless nights waiting for, you know, an opportunity to make a difference at home."

 Sambursky says his company's working on a regulatory strategy to get the test approved in the US and plans to use data from the UK and published studies to support that effort.